jamespfennell/xz/README.md

 This is because the xz package does not use every lzma2 feature, and we can skip compiling features we don't need.
 Doing so cuts the compilation time about in half.
 The catch is that some features of the lzma2 library
-    (like CRC64 checking) won't work unless additional source files are vendored in.
+    (like the x86 filter) won't work unless additional source files are vendored in.
 In this case you can just pass the `--all` flag to the script and every possible C file will be included.

 ## The goxz command